 That scene becomes their life in Rome, and, for sanity, a normal antidote becomes important.
 They bought a condo in a remote fishing village, Sperlonga, multiple hours to the south.
-We still own it, but the city is no longer far off: connected by the Via Flacco, it is now a mecca for Roman and Neapolitan youngsters inside the summer.
+We still own it, but the city is no longer far off: connected by the Via Flacco, it is now a mecca for Roman and Neapolitan youngsters in the summer.

 In Italy, it isn’t uncommon to steep a peach in wine.
-It’s not entirely obvious whether or not that is for the advantage of the peach or the vino; however, both appear to adore it.
+It’s’ not entirely obvious whether or not that is for the advantage of the peach or the vino; however, both appear to adore it.

 Makes sufficient for 1